-Chart Currency Notes in Circulation by 3 Denominations - in Volume Terms Chart Currency Notes in Circulation by 4 Denominations - in Value Terms
+Chart Currency Notes in Circulation by Denominations - in Volume Terms Chart

+Currency Notes in Circulation by Denominations - in Value Terms

-• Non-cash payments are facilitated through both the large value payment system and retail payment systems in Sri Lanka.
+Non-cash payments are facilitated through both the large value payment system and retail payment systems in Sri Lanka.

-- RTGS System and Cheque Imaging and Truncation System (CITS) are the two systemically important payment systems in the country. - About 97.5 per cent of the total value of non-cash payments of the second quarter of 2015 was effected through RTGS and CITS. - Cheques are the most popular non-cash retail payment instrument in Sri Lanka which accounted for more than 76.2 percent of the value of non-cash retail payments in the second quarter of 2015.
+- RTGS System and Cheque Imaging and Truncation System (CITS) are the two systemically important payment systems in the country. - About 97 per cent of the total value of non-cash payments of the third quarter of 2015 was effected through RTGS and CITS. - Cheques are the most popular non-cash retail payment instrument in Sri Lanka which accounted for 76.0 per cent of the value of non-cash retail payments in the third quarter of 2015.